-- 1024 Shielded Metal Arc Welding (SMAW/Stick) Teaches the basic knowledge required to operate shielded metal arc welding equipment, function safely in the welding shop and develop basic welding techniques.
+- Shielded Metal Arc Welding (SMAW/Stick) Teaches the basic knowledge required to operate shielded metal arc welding equipment, function safely in the welding shop and develop basic welding techniques.
 Requires students study welding nomenclature, design of welding joints, electrode classification and practice fillet welds in the flat and horizontal position.
 A grade of "C" or better is required before a student may advance to WELD 1134.
 (F, S) - 1104 Advanced Shielded Metal Arc Welding Builds on knowledge and skills gained in WELD 1134 Intermediate Shielded Metal Arc Welding.
 Provides students with the opportunity to learn and practice root beads, hot pass and cap in the vertical up position using 6010 and 7018 rods.
 Provides students will have the opportunity to test for AWS D1.1 Welding Certification (extra fee required).
-Prerequisite: WELD 1134 Intermediate Shielded Metal Arc Welding or consent of instructor.
+Prerequisite: WELD 1134.
 (F, S) - 1134 Intermediate Shielded Metal Arc Welding Builds on basic knowledge and skills gained in WELD 1024 Shielded Metal Arc Welding.
 Provides opportunity for students to gain proficiency by welding in the overhead and vertical up welding positions.
 A grade of "C" or better is required before a student may advance to WELD 1104 Advanced Shielded Metal Arc Welding.
-Prerequisite: WELD 1024 Shielded Metal Arc Welding or consent of instructor.
-(F, S) - 1204 Gas Metal Arc Welding Teaches the basic knowledge and skills required to operate Gas Metal Arc Welding (MIG) equipment, function safely in the welding shop and develop basic MIG welding skills.
+Prerequisite: WELD 1024.
+(F, S) - Gas Metal Arc Welding Teaches the basic knowledge and skills required to operate Gas Metal Arc Welding (MIG) equipment, function safely in the welding shop and develop basic MIG welding skills.
 Provides opportunity for students to study welding nomenclature, design of welding joints and practice fillet welds in the flat and horizontal position.
 A grade of "C" or better is required before a student may advance to WELD 1234 Intermediate Gas Metal Arc Welding.
 (F, S)